The Green Wall

 A large portion of those children are coming from gang ridden Central America and are seeking asylum.
 The journey to the US is often their only hope, and border patrol is their first sign of safety.

 "The way things are in their home countries are pretty bad, and it's that violence that's driving the parents to say 'I have to send my kid over there,' because things are that bad," said Astrid Dominguez of the ACLU of Texas, who advocates for undocumented children once they are in the US.
-"Whether (border patrol) agrees why people are coming or not, let's remember that they are asylum seekers and let's have some compassion and show some humanity."
+"Whether (border patrol) agrees with why people are coming or not, let's remember they are asylum seekers and let's have some compassion and show some humanity."

 It's easy to imagine how finding children alone after thousands of miles of travel would get to you.
 Yet Cabrera is soft spoken and never seems to let his emotions get the best of him.
 Instead, he directs his feelings into his passion outside of work -- boxing.

 "This is what I do on my spare time," he said, sitting on the edge of the boxing ring at his Bad Boys Boxing Gym.
-"It's not a money maker, we can barely afford to keep the lights on, but the reason we do it is, some of the kids, if they weren't in here, they may be out, doing the wrong things."
+"It's not a money maker.
+We can barely afford to keep the lights on, but the reason we do it is, some of the kids, if they weren't in here, they may be out doing the wrong things."

 "These cartels recruit these young kids knowing that they're not going to face any real jail time if they get caught," Cabrera continued.